Frequently Asked Questions

 MUS 5a (The Beginner's Toolbox: Fundamentals of Music Notation and Performance) addresses notation, elementary theory and sight-singing.
 This is the best place to start if you have little experience.
 If you have some background and if you are considering either a major or minor in music, you should take MUS 101a (Theory I).
 There is a brief diagnostic test during the first class meeting to determine placement in the appropriate level of theory.

 The department offers several introductory courses that are open to all students, including MUS la: Exploring Western Music, MUS 3b: Introduction to World Music: Performance Tradition Through Sound, and MUS 4b: Introduction to Chinese Music.
 There are also a number of courses devoted to particular composers (Mozart, Bach and Handel, Beethoven), or topics (opera, globalism, American music, jazz, the Beatles).
 These courses do not have prerequisites.

-The department offers three graduate degrees: a one-year MA, a two-year MFA, and a PhD in musicology and in composition.
+The department offers graduate degrees, both Masters and PhDs, in musicology and in composition & theory.
 Graduate courses are open to qualified undergraduates.

 All music department ensembles and recitalists perform in the Slosberg Music Center Recital Hall.
 The hall has a superb natural acoustic and is also equipped with state-of-the-art surround sound and video.
 There are two Steinway concert grand pianos and a tracker organ as well.
 Additional performances take place at various locations on campus, including the Mandel Humanities Center, the Shapiro Campus Center, the Rose Art Museum, the Berlin Chapel, and the Rapaporte Treasure Hall.
 The Brandeis-Wellesley Orchestra also performs at Wellesley College.